 A really worthwhile thing to note: If your home is robbed, your renters insurance policy should cover the loss of your belongings.
 If, say, you’re out of town visiting a friend and your favorite guitar is stolen from their place, your insurance policy should cover it then, too.
 Your belongings don’t have to be under the roof you’re renting to be covered — and personally, I think that adds a real peace of mind that’s more than worth the monthly premium.

 Getting renters insurance is really easy

 In the world of grown-up adventures, the process of acquiring renters insurance is among the more simple tasks.
-I have a form set up on TuckerCoverage.com that’ll let you request a quote with some really basic information — where you live, the basic value of your personal property, what kind of potentially discount-influencing items are in place (like a burglar alarm), etc. Once you fill that out, I’ll get to work and show you some options, and finalizing things is a breeze.
+I have a form set up on TuckerCoverage.com that’ll let you request a quote with some really basic information.
+Once you fill that out, I’ll get to work and show you some options, and finalizing things is a breeze.

 Have more questions about setting up renters insurance in Nashville?
 I’d be more than glad to tell you more, explain various options and get the process moving for you.
 Give me a call or send me an email, or go ahead and start the request for a renters insurance quote here on our website.
 We can get you covered quickly, and painlessly, promise.

 And if you’re not sure about whether to explore this on your own or reach out to an independent agent like me: Here’s some of why using an insurance agent can be easier, faster and better than going alone.